-Temporary storage yard means development used exclusively for temporary outside storage of goods, and materials, vehicles or equipment where such storage of goods and materials does not involve the construction erection of a permanent buildingstructures or the material alteration of the existing state of the land.
+Temporary storage yard means development used exclusively for temporary outside storage of goods, and materials, vehicles or equipment where such storage of goods and materials does not involve the constructionerection of a permanent buildingstructures, the establishment of business operations on the same site as the temporary outdoor storage, or the material alteration of the existing state of the land.
 Typical uses include the temporary storage yards forof construction vehicles, equipment and materials and/or a maximum of one recreational vehicles which shall not be occupied or otherwise used as temporary sleeping accommodation.